harshaanth/SQL-Project-1---Analyzing-Students-Mental-Health/README.md

 LIMIT 9;

 Limits the number of rows returned by the query to 9.
 This ensures that the output table has only nine rows.

+# What is the Order of Execution?

+1. FROM: Identifies the source table (students).
+2. WHERE: Filters rows to include only international students.
+3. GROUP BY: Groups the filtered rows by stay.
+4. SELECT: Selects and calculates the specified columns.
+5. ORDER BY: Sorts the results by stay in descending order.
+6. LIMIT: Limits the result set to 9 rows.

+This logical sequence ensures that the data is filtered, grouped, aggregated, sorted, and then limited to produce the final result set.